GSA/digitalgov.gov/content/about/style-guide.md

 The abbreviation "e.g." stands for the Latin phrase _exempli gratia_, which means "for example" &mdash; use it to list one or more examples.

-> Since 1966, _Star Trek_, which falls under the science fiction genre, has worked to be an example of diverse, equitable, and inclusive representation (e.g., cast and characters who are: women and people of color, people with disabilities, and folks in the LGBTQIA+ community) across its 13 TV series and 13 films to portray its creator's vision for a society with "infinite diversity in infinite combinations" (IDIC).
+> Since 1966, _Star Trek_ has been a shining example of diversity, equity, and inclusion (e.g., lead characters who are: women and people of color, people with disabilities, and folks in the LGBTQIA+ community).
+Each of its 13 TV series and 13 films represent the creator's vision for a society with "infinite diversity in infinite combinations" (IDIC).

 #### versus